Yang Mi: 2011–present: Breakthrough and Mainstream success

 In 2011, Yang achieved widespread fame with her role as the time-traveling protagonist in the hit historical romance drama, Palace (2011).
 She was voted the Most Popular Actress at the 17th Shanghai Television Festival.
 The theme song of the drama sung by Yang, titled "In Support of the Love", was also a hit and won Best Theme Song (OST) at the 6th Huading Awards.
 The same year, she starred in horror film Mysterious Island, for which she was credited with ushering China's entertainment industry into the "fan economy."
 It raked in more than 70 million yuan at the box office and became the most successful horror film in China.

 Mei Ah Entertainment announced that it will be producing four tailored-made films (Wu Dang, Chinese Princess Turandot, Windseeker, and Butterfly Cemetery) for Yang with a total investment of 300 million yuan for the four films due to the box office success of Mysterious Island.
 However, the films failed to live up to the success of Mysterious Island, and Yang was named Most Disappointing Actress at the Golden Broom Awards for her performance in Wu Dang.

 In 2012, Yang starred in Beijing Love Story, a modern romance drama directed by Chen Sicheng; where she played a prideful gold digger.
-The series was a hit, and Yang won the Most Popular Actress award at the 9th China Golden Eagle TV Arts Festival.
+The series was a hit, and Yang won the Best Actress award at the 26th China TV Golden Eagle Awards.
 The same year she co-starred in Painted Skin: The Resurrection, a sequel to Gordon Chan's 2008 hit fantasy film Painted Skin.

 Yang was then announced to play the leading protagonist Lin Xiao in the Tiny Times film series, based on Guo Jingming's best-selling novel of the same name.
 The first two installments of the film were released in 2013, with the subsequent installments released in 2014 and 2015.
 Despite receiving negative reviews, Tiny Times was an overwhelming success at the box office.
 Also in 2013, Yang took on the role of a television producer for the first time with web series V Love.

 In 2014, Yang starred in the comedy film The Breakup Guru directed by Deng Chao.
 The film grossed 180 million yuan in its opening week and ended up as one of the highest-grossing films in China that year.
 She then starred in fantasy action drama Swords of Legends as the female lead Feng Qingxue.

 The drama was a commercial success, topping television ratings and becoming the most watched Chinese drama online at that time.
 In the same year Yang co-founded her own agency Jiaxing Media.

 In 2015, Yang starred in romance films You Are My Sunshine with Huang Xiaoming and Fall in Love Like a Star with Li Yifeng.
 She also challenged the role of a blind girl in The Witness, adapted from the South Korean thriller Blind.